sagemath/trac_to_gh/Issue 5438.md

 # Issue 5438: Incorrect documentation and/or functionality in plot filling

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5438

 Original creator: kcrisman